SamuelDias2002/Artificial-intelligence/README.md

 # Artificial intelligence

- Artificial intelligence - Computer Science and engineering at UBI
+ Artificial intelligence - Computer Science and Engineering at UBI

  This repository has:
 - All practical things done during AI classes.